 - Colorado Supreme Court Library

 The Colorado Supreme Court Library (CSCL) supports the research needs of the Colorado Judicial Branch, primarily the Colorado Supreme Court and Colorado Court of Appeals.
 The CSCL also supports the judges and staff located in the judicial districts and county courts throughout the State of Colorado and is open to members of the Bar and general public.
-CSCL librarians have been strong supporters of the Law Librarian Fellowship program and the Colorado Law Project, serving as teachers, mentors, and a resource for ideas and information.
 For more information about the Colorado Supreme Court Library, please click the link above or call (303) 837-3720.

 - Denver Public Library

 For over a century, customers have turned to the Denver Public Library (DPL) for books, programs, and services that entertain, inform, educate, and enlighten.
 Today, with more than 450 staff members and 23 locations, the Library serves residents citywide.
-DPL librarians provided vital information in the planning stages and continue to support the Colorado Law Project (CLP) through ongoing review and use of the CLP site.
+DPL librarians provided vital information in the planning stages of the Colorado Law Project (CLP).
 For more information about the Denver Public Library, please click the link above or call (720) 865-1111.

 The Institute of Museum and Library Services is the primary source of federal support for the nation’s 122,000 libraries and 17,500 museums.
 The Institute’s mission is to create strong libraries and museums that connect people to information and ideas.